plopgrizzly/afi_docf/CONTRIBUTING.md

 If you have added a feature from one of the feature requests, make a pull request for it to be reviewed.

 ## Adding Backend/Platform Support
-If you've added platform of backend support, make a pull request for it to be reviewed.
+If you've added platform or backend support, make a pull request for it to be reviewed.
 Unlike features, you are not required to open an issue before making a pull request.

 ## Questions